socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

   larger design question (a query/response command syntax, or a different transport entirely) than continuous command consumption, and not scoped yet.

+Also part of the long-term direction, and easy to lose track of alongside the above: every new command added from here on should follow **Command naming direction** (below) — named/shaped after the equivalent operation in established SNA scripting ecosystems where a clear equivalent exists.
+Called out here explicitly so it isn't only discoverable by reading all the way to "What Remains Open."

 ## What WS12 Delivered

 ### CLI flags